openssl/openssl/INSTALL.md

 **Danger Zone:** even if you are impatient, please read the following two paragraphs carefully before you install OpenSSL.

-For security reasons the default system location is by default not writable for unprivileged users.
+For security reasons, the default system location is by default not writable for unprivileged users.
 So for the final installation step administrative privileges are required.
 The default system location and the procedure to obtain administrative privileges depends on the operating system.
 It is recommended to compile and test OpenSSL with normal user privileges and use administrative privileges only for the final installation step.

-On some platforms OpenSSL is preinstalled as part of the Operating System.
+On some platforms, OpenSSL is preinstalled as part of the Operating System.
-In this case it is highly recommended not to overwrite the system versions, because other applications or libraries might depend on it.
+In this case, it is highly recommended not to overwrite the system versions, because other applications or libraries might depend on it.
 To avoid breaking other applications, install your copy of OpenSSL to a [different location](#installing-to-a-different-location) which is not in